Burning of Washington: Aftermath

-President Madison and the military officers returned to Washington by September 1, on which date Madison issued a proclamation calling on citizens to defend the District of Columbia.
+Madison returned to Washington by August 28 and on September 1 issued a proclamation calling on American citizens to defend the District of Columbia.
 Congress did not return for three and a half weeks.
-When they did so, they assembled in special session on September 19 in the Post and Patent Office building at Blodgett's Hotel, one of the few buildings large enough to hold all members to be spared.
-Congress met in this building until December 1815, when construction of the Old Brick Capitol was complete.
+When they did so, they assembled in a special session on September 19 in the Post and Patent Office building at Blodgett's Hotel, one of the few buildings spared from destruction that was large enough to hold all members of Congress.
+At the session, Madison gave a speech in which he denounced the "barbarous policy" of the British and claimed that they would "find [their] transient success, which interrupted for a moment only the ordinary public business at the seat of Government, no compensation for the loss of character for the world."
+He further promised the American national spirit was intact and British forces would suffer "disaster and expulsion".